How The Story Of Beer Is The Story Of America

 Not far from the Smithsonian, this entire cycle is happening in one place.
 Outside the Portner Brewhouse in Alexandria, Va., a sign says: "Established 1869, Re-Established 2012."
 The company was founded by Robert Portner, a German immigrant.
 At its peak, the company was the biggest employer in the city.
 More than 600 people worked for Portner, churning out more than 6 million bottles of beer every year.

 Portner's company was forced to close during Prohibition in 1916.
-But a century later, sisters Catherine and Margaret Portner, two of his great-great granddaughters, reopened the brewery just a few miles from its original site.
+But a century later, sisters Catherine and Margaret Portner, two of his great-great-granddaughters, reopened the brewery just a few miles from its original site.

 Some of the company's early marketing materials are in the Smithsonian's collection.
 The original advertisements note Robert Portner's company as the original king of beers, says Catherine Portner — long before Budweiser began using that phrase.

 Historical artifacts line the walls of the Portner Brewhouse, and the kitchen serves up food with a German twist.
-And at the in-house brewery, the sisters have recreated some of the original Portner's brews, based on the notes that Robert Portner wrote in German.
-But they've also made some innovations themselves.
+And at the in-house brewery, the sisters have re-created some of the original Portner's brews, based on the notes that Robert Portner wrote in German.
+But they have also made some innovations themselves.

-And, harkening back to the early days of home brewing, the company also has a "Craft Beer Test Kitchen Series," which gives home brewers professional experience and feedback on their original recipes, which are brewed at Portner's and then sold to thirsty customers.
+And, harking back to the early days of homebrewing, the company also has a "Craft Beer Test Kitchen Series," which gives homebrewers professional experience and feedback on their original recipes, which are brewed at Portner's and then sold to thirsty customers.

 Catherine Portner pours a cloudy yellow beer from the tap.
 "This is the Hofbrau Pilsner that we have reconstructed from the Robert Portner brewing company," she says.
 The Pilsner was one of the company's flagship beers.